Oejay94/portfolio/README.md

 ### Finally Deployed with Heroku!

-Heroku is a deploying site that my team(s) and I have used to deploy our bigger projects such as our Kwitter Project and our capstone projects, see the Rusume Page of my portfolio for more info about them.
-I was finally able to deploy my project in its entierty to Heroku and now everything runs the way it should.
+Heroku is a deploying site that my team(s) and I have used to deploy our bigger projects such as our Kwitter Project and our capstone projects, see the Resume Page of my portfolio for more info about them.
+I was finally able to deploy my project in its entirety to Heroku and now everything runs the way it should.
 I'm aware that attempting to deploy to three different sites is a little strange however I believe that this shows a sneak of my problem solving skills.